-Historians claim a small French trading post, which survived for about 10 years, was located in the same vicinity in the 1720s, during which time the area was frequented by European explorers and the various Aboriginal people of the area.
+Historians claim a small French trading post, which survived for about 10 years, was located in the same vicinity as present-day Toronto in the 1720s, during which time the area was frequented by European explorers and the various Aboriginal people of the area.
 Toronto was also the site of villages built by the Senecas and the Missisaugas at this time.

 DEVELOPING A TOWN

-In the late 1700s, Governor in Chief Lord Dorchester was told of the site’s potential and ordered a surveyor to prepare a town site.
-Dorchcester’s plans, however, never materialized.
+In the late 1700s, Governor in Chief Lord Dorchester was told of the site’s potential and ordered a surveyor to prepare a townsite.

 Several years later, Lieutenant Governor John Graves Simcoe arrived with his family and men of the Queen’s Rangers to rekindle development in the area.
-Simcoe christened the town “York,” after the Duke of York, a which name stuck until its incorporation as the City of Toronto in 1834 (although, by the early 1800s there was a movement to restore the name of Toronto).
+Simcoe christened the town “York,” after the Duke of York, a which name stuck until its incorporation as the City of Toronto in 1834 (although by the early 1800s there was a movement to restore the name of Toronto).

-Before Confederation in 1867, Toronto played a prominent role in the affairs of Upper Canada; however, it wasn’t until 1796 government officials were ordered to move their offices from Newark (present day Niagara-on-the-Lake, Ont.) to York.
+Before Canadian Confederation in 1867, Toronto played a prominent role in the affairs of Upper Canada; however, it wasn’t until 1796 government officials were ordered to move their offices from Newark (present-day Niagara-on-the-Lake, Ont.) to York.

 At the time of the War of 1812, York’s population was estimated to be about 800.

 By 1998, the Greater Toronto Area boasted a population of more than 2 million.